 9. Get emotional support for your children.
 How you and your spouse handle the divorce will have a profound and lasting impact on your children.
 First, if possible, and if you and your spouse will have an amicable split, plan to tell the children together.
 Consider consulting a children’s therapist about the best way to tell your children.
 Also, let the school social worker and the child’s teacher know that your family is going through this change so that they can support your child at school.
 Consider a therapist for your child, especially if you see them struggling in any way that they did not before (socially, emotionally, academically).

 10. You will get through this.
 Probably the biggest transition in your life, you will get through the divorce process with proper support and resources.
 This doesn’t have to destroy your life and for some families, it is the best option.

-About the author: Anique Drouin, Attorney at Sullivan Taylor, Gumina & Palmer, P.C.
+About the author: Anique Drouin, Attorney at Drouin Family Law

 Anique Drouin is an experienced family law attorney who uses extensive training in alternative dispute resolution (both in mediation and Collaborative Practice) to help her clients through the major transition that divorce creates in their lives.
 She works to understand exactly what their goals and concerns are--and tailor her representation to exactly what they need.

 Anique also has a variety of resources and referrals for clients to help with issues that come with divorce: therapists for emotional support; financial specialists; mortgage brokers who work with divorcing clients and more.
 She also works with traditional litigation and handles guardianships and adoptions.
-Anique handles cases in DuPage, Kane, Kendall, and Will Counties, and will do Collaborative and Mediation process for Cook County cases.
+Anique handles cases in Northern Illinois, including DuPage, Kane, Kendall, Will, Cook, and DeKalb counties.

 This article was originally published on MDW on Medium.